Affect Laden Memory

 Dig deeper with Sebastian →

-Ogden argues that affect-laden early interactions are encoded as procedural, non-conscious relational knowledge that persistently shapes attachment behaviour across the lifespan.
+Ogden argues that affect-laden early interactions are encoded as procedural memory, constituting the implicit relational legacy that constrains adult attachment patterns and meaning-making.

 Ogden, Pat, Sensorimotor Psychotherapy Interventions for Trauma and, 2015thesis